victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

 ## LR tweaking

 Learning rate adjustment is a very important part of training.
-You can use the default settings, or you can tweak it.
-You should consider increasing this further if you increase your batch size further (10+) using [gradient checkpointing](#gradient_checkpointing).

     --lr 1.0e-6 ^